jobin-sun/Local-Codeskulptor/README.md

 Documentation
 -------------
 ### Quick Start:
-* Put the codeskulptor python file to src folder , and named codeskulptor.py .
+* Put the codeskulptor python file to src/source folder , and named codeskulptor.py .
 * Double click create.bat , the script will generate "App" folder .
 * Click Run.exe , The program will run .
 * Compression the App folder , then send it to your buddies :D

 ### More
 * Add package.json to src folder to make customized demand , [See More][Manifest-format] , the main page must be index.html .
-* Store the resources to local , for example , Use a local sound test.ogg , put test.ogg to src folder , then return to parent directory , click create.bat , then all is same to Quick Start .
+* Put local resources to src/resources , see sample(The default content in src directory) .

 Note: Only ogg,matroska,wav are supported , if you want to use mp3,H.264 and so on , [See][note-webkit-mp3]